Above the line

 Output of own account production of goods and services provided free or at prices that are not economically significant.
 Non-market output is produced mainly by the general government and non-profit institutions serving households (NPISH) sectors.

-Certain activities may be productive and also legal but are concealed from the authorities for various reasons – for example, to evade taxes or regulation.
+Certain activities which may be productive and also legal but are concealed from the authorities for various reasons, for example, to evade taxes or regulation.
 In principle these, as well as economic production that is illegal, are to be included in the accounts but they are by their nature difficult to measure.

 Non-profit institutions serving households (NPISH) (S.15)

 These include bodies such as charities, universities, churches, trade unions, and members’ clubs.Nôl i'r tabl cynnwys

 The conventional form of leasing in which the lessee makes use of the leased asset for a period in return for a rental, while the asset remains on the balance sheet of the lessor.
 The leasing payments are part of the output of the lessor, and the intermediate consumption of the lessee (see also Financial leasing).

 The balance on the generation of income account.
 Households also have a mixed income balance.
 It may be seen as the surplus arising from the production of goods and services before taking into account flows of property income.